undp/carbon-registry/modules/Integration with Climate Action Data Trust/README.md

 - Use following endpoints
   - Ownership change - https://github.com/Chia-Network/cadt/blob/main/docs/cadt_rpc_api.md#update-a-pre-existing-unit-using-only-the-required-parameters
   - Split unit - https://github.com/Chia-Network/cadt/blob/main/docs/cadt_rpc_api.md#split-units-in-four
-- Unit block owner change or split based on the transferred credit amount.
+- The ownership of the unit block changes or splits according to the amount of credit transferred.
 Please refer [credit block allocation methodology]((#credit-block-allocation-methodology)) for details.

 ## Credit Block Allocation Methodology
-- At the project creation carbon registry issue a [serial number](https://github.com/undp/carbon-registry/tree/main/libs/serial-number-gen) for the programme based on the estimated credit of the project. eg: NA-ITMO-15-123-2023-0-1001-1400
+- At the project creation, carbon registry issue a [serial number](https://github.com/undp/carbon-registry/tree/main/libs/serial-number-gen) for the programme based on the estimated credits of the project. eg: NA-ITMO-15-123-2023-0-1001-1400
-- In this serial number, the 7th field indicates the start of the credit for this project in the national registry, while the 8th field denotes the end of the credit block.
+- In this serial number, the 7th field indicates the start of the credit for this project on the national registry, while the 8th field denotes the end of the credit block.
-- If the project is for a <b>single proponent</b> single unit will be created on the CADTrust with the `Unit Serial Block - Start` and issued credit amount as the unit `startBlock` and `endBlock`.
+- If the project is for a <b>single proponent</b> single unit will be created on the CADTrust with the `Unit Serial Block - Start` as the `startBlock` and issued credit amount as the unit `endBlock` (`endBlock`  = `startBlock` + < Issued credit amount >).
 - If the project involves multiple proponents, units are created (at the credit issue on Registry) for each proponent based on their respective ownership percentages.
 Following image demonstrate the startBlock calculation approach.

     ![](./imgs/Credit1.svg)
-    - Credit Estimated for the project (CE) = (Y - X + 1)
+    - Estimated Credit for the project (CE) = (Y - X + 1)
-    - X + CE * P1 / 100
+    - Z = X + CE * P1 / 100
     - Org 1 startBlock = X (From the serial Number)
     - Org 2 startBlock = Z + 1